drvinceknight/gt/_assessment/index.md

 - Uses evidence effectively to build ideas.
 - Incorporates computational tools to replace repetitive calculations and enable deeper analysis.
 - Addresses counterarguments where relevant.

-# Individual research project (20%)

-Due date: approximately end of week 11.

-Write a 3 page paper applying Game Theory to a chosen topic of your choice.

-Your final submission should include a **single** pdf file.

-# Group research project (60%)

-Due date: end of the Spring Semester.

-Carry out a group research project using Game Theory for a chosen topic of your choice.

-You will evidence your work with 2 mediums:

-1. A 2 page paper
-2. A 15 minute recorded presentation

-Your final submission should include the following **3** files:

-1. A `main.pdf` file: the pdf file for a 2 page paper.
-2. A `presentation.mp4` (or similar file format): the video recording of [your 15 minute presentation]({{ site.baseurl }}/topics/presenting-mathematics.html)
-3. A `contribution.md` file: a file describing the contributions of every member of your group.

 ## [Past projects](#past-group-projects)